-This element revolves around the development of proper methods, criteria and mechanisms of selecting distinguished schools (public and private) satisfying the conditions of partnership with Mawhiba, application of these standards on the schools interested to join the partnership initiative according to the mechanisms and phases of assessment, then recommending selection of schools which satisfy the conditions of joining the initiative, in addition to the appointment of local evaluators to select the schools and training them in the use of Mawhiba's methods and standards of selecting schools, developing tools and mechanisms to improve the performance of partnership schools, coordinating vocational development and training for the partnership schools personnel.
+This theme revolves around the development of suitable methods, standards and tools for the selection of outstanding schools (public and private) that meet the standards of partnership with Mawhiba, and apply those standards to schools wishing to join the partnership program according to the different mechanisms and stages of assessment,.
+Then prepare recommendations for the selection of schools that have met the standards for joining the program.
+In addition to the selection of local residents to select schools and train them to use Mawhiba methods and standards in the selection of schools, and develop tools and mechanisms to improve the performance of participating schools, as well as coordinate the professional development and training of staff members of the partnership schools with training.

-The training aims to enlighten the target groups of the talent and creativity issue, traits of the gifted and how to treat them, and to provide an enriched educational environment suitable for nurturing the gifted in schools and community.
-Training also aims to provide teachers with strategies of dealing with Mawhiba curriculum integrated with the curricula of the Ministry of Education, and to deepen the understanding of the teachers of the gifted students, specially of Mawhiba's curriculum and activities.
-The training is to cover cities' coordinators, schools coordinators and principals, teachers who teach the initiative subjects, all teachers of schools participating in the initiative, schools selection team and parents.
+The objective of the training aims to inform the target groups on the subject of giftedness and creativity, the characteristics of gifted students, and how to deal with them, and also to provide a rich educational environment that nurtures the gifted in the classrooms, schools and the community to which they belong, as well as to give teachers strategies to deal with Mawhiba curricula and integrate them with the curriculum of the Ministry of Education.
+In addition, to deepen the understanding of gifted students' teachers in particular on the activities of Mawhiba curricula.
+The training covers city coordinators, school coordinators, principals and teachers who teach the program materials, all schoolteachers participating in the program, the school selection team, and parents.